santhos-r/Beer_StoreOrder/README.md

 # Beer StoreOrder
-This project created to produce a .NET Core Web Api which stores, updates and retrieves different types of beer, their associated breweries and bars that serve the beers & included with unit tests.
+This project is created to produce a .NET Core Web Api which stores, updates and retrieves different types of beer, their associated breweries and bars that serve the beers & included with unit tests.

 ## DB Structure